 The collection contains:

-- the personal papers of the Booth and Grey families
+- Personal papers of the Booth and Grey families;

-- household records including eighteenth- and nineteenth-century accounts and inventories, and correspondence relating to the restoration of Dunham Massey Hall
+- Household records including 18th- and 19th-century accounts and inventories, and correspondence relating to the restoration of Dunham Massey Hall;

-- large quantities of estate papers, principally from the nineteenth and twentieth centuries, including deeds, leases for three lives, rentals, valuation books, rent ledgers, cash books, income and expenditure accounts, invoices and vouchers, plans and correspondence files
+- Large quantities of estate papers, principally from the 19th and 20th centuries, including deeds, leases for three lives, rentals, valuation books, rent ledgers, cash books, income and expenditure accounts, invoices and vouchers, plans and correspondence files.

 The deeds and other papers relate to properties in Altrincham, Ashley, Ashton upon Mersey, Bollin Fee (Wilmslow), Bollington, Bowdon, Carrington, Dunham Massey, Hale, Hattersley, Matley, Millington, Partington, Pownall Fee (Wilmslow), Sale, Stayley, Thornton-le-Moors and Timperley in Cheshire, and Ashton-under-Lyne and Warrington in Lancashire.